thenikso/advent-of-code-2024-roc/README.md

 The last `List.dropIf` in this example works if it is indended or not but the logit will change drastically.
 It's probably best to use intermidiate variables in this case to avoid confusion.

+This is an issue I often find with functional languages: one is tempted to get too clever with the code (expecially function chaining) making it less readable.

+Really used `dbg` this time that, together with `expect` is crucial for  debugging.

+I like `when` clause guards.